strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/entity-service/crud.md

 - As the `uid`s for user-defined custom content-types follow the `api::[content-type]` syntax, if a content-type `article` exists, it is referenced by `api::article.article`.

 ::: tip
-Run the `strapi content-types:list`](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-content-types-list) command in a terminal to display all possible content-types' `uid`s for a specific Strapi instance.
+Run the [`strapi content-types:list`](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-content-types-list) command in a terminal to display all possible content-types' `uid`s for a specific Strapi instance.
 :::

 ## findOne()